NEW: "There are still so many unanswered questions," says sister of murdered British girl

 “The appeal of Amanda’s acquittal by the prosecution was not unexpected as they had indicated from the day of the verdict that they would appeal,” a family statement in February 2012 said.

-Knox has spent the last year and a half trying to resume a normal life, studying creative writing at the University of Washington in Seattle, her hometown, according to family spokesman Marriott.
+Knox has spent the last year and a half trying to resume a normal life, studying at the University of Washington in Seattle, her hometown.

 The publisher did not have any immediate response to the news that Knox now faces a retrial.

-Francesco Sollecito, Raffaele's father, told CNN in a phone interview last year that the family was "not happy about the decision (to appeal).
-My son is trying to get back to normal life."
+Francesco Sollecito, father of Raffaele, told CNN in a phone interview last year that the family was “not happy about the decision (to appeal).
+My son is trying to get back to normal life.”

 “We can do very little in this situation,” he said, but as Italian citizens, they would have to accept the court’s decision.